Liam-Deacon/CLEED/docs/static-analysis.md

 These thresholds are enforced by Codacy and should be treated as the “source of truth”.

+### Scope

+Codacy exclusions are configured in `.codacy.yml`.
+We exclude `tests/**` from Codacy analysis to avoid test-only false positives/noise, while still keeping local `pre-commit`/Cppcheck coverage on tests.

 ## Local Cppcheck (pre-commit)

 We run Cppcheck locally via pre-commit to give fast feedback.